 Docker Compose

-A docker-compose.yml file is included for easier deployment via docker-compose or Portainer.
+A docker-compose.yml file is included for easier deployment via or .
 This allows you to keep all the required settings in one place, instead of depending on remembering the docker run command parameters to use.

 You must edit the docker-compose.yml file to suit your environment.